AllenCellModeling/actk/README.md

 file for each cell in the dataset.
 * `actk singlecellimages run --dataset {path to dataset}`, Generate bounded 3D images and 2D projections for each cell in the dataset.
-* `actk makediagnosticsheet run --dataset {path to dataset}`, Generate diagnostic sheets for single cell images.
+* `actk diagnosticsheets run --dataset {path to dataset}`, Generate diagnostic sheets for single cell images.
 Useful for quality control.

 ## Installation